denyhosts/denyhosts/documentation/README-Installation-Debian-Buster.txt

 # In the tutorial used initially, denyhosts.py was copied to the /usr/bin directory, but, synchronization seems to work only if I put it in /usr/sbin/.
 # Reload the daemons to use updated values in the event of a change in the configuration of the proposed paths : systemctl daemon-reload
 # Also reload the service : systemctl restart denyhosts

-# The /var/log/auth.log file does not exist by default on an LWS VPS, which prevents DenyHosts from restarting.
-# Check if the file exists :
-cd /var/log
-ls
-# If it does not exist, create it :
-sudo touch /var/log/auth.log

 ###############################################
 # Think of the editor, need to be confirmed ! #